Hollywood Animal on Steam - User reviews, Price & Information

 Hollywood Animal is a early access, simulation and strategy game developed by Weappy Wholesome and published by Weappy Studio.

-Released on April 10th 2025 is available only on Windows in 10 languages: English, German, Spanish - Spain, Simplified Chinese, Russian, Belarusian, Ukrainian, Japanese, French and Portuguese - Brazil.
+Released on April 10th 2025 is available on Windows and MacOS in 10 languages: English, German, Spanish - Spain, Simplified Chinese, Russian, Belarusian, Ukrainian, Japanese, French and Portuguese - Brazil.

 It has received 2,669 reviews of which 1,982 were positive and 687 were negative resulting in a rating of 7.2 out of 10. 😊